chelast55/AutoSplitter/README.md

   - **After Split Delay**: The program checks the selected area multiple times per second for a blackscreen.
 You should set this delay long enough (in seconds) to cover at least the entire duration of a blackscreen to prevent it from splitting multiple times at a single blackscreen.
 - At the end of the setup, you can enter "yes" if you don't want to redo this setup process the next time you start the program (your inputs are saved in [config.cfg](config.cfg), if you disabled the setup, but want to redo it anyway, change the first line of [config.cfg](config.cfg) from "False" to "True")
 - You can stop the program with CTRL+C while the console window is active or by just closing the window

+## The Archive
+This is supposed to become a place where split files of various speedrun routes could be stored